permasigner/permasigner/README.md

     - Some apps like Dolphin have custom entitlements to use.
 4. Install dpkg using brew
 5. Run the script
+    - If you'd like the script to use codesign instead, pass `-c` or `--codesign`
 6. Install the newly created deb file
 7. Reboot to stock, the app will still work!
 8. ??